xan1710/COS30049_SpamML/README.md

 # COS30049_SpamML

-A machine learning project for spam email detection using various models (KNN, Logistic Regression, etc.).
-This guide will help you set up the environment, preprocess data, train models, and use them for prediction.
+This project implements machine learning models for spam email detection, including KNN and Logistic Regression.
+Follow this guide to set up the environment, preprocess data, train models, and use them for prediction.

 ## 1. Environment Setup